fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 ```
 and it works.

-Apart from these issues that might decrease in the future, I find TensorFlow Privacy to be a really useful tool for many purposes, one of it being the implementations of membership inference attacks.
+Apart from these issues, I find TensorFlow Privacy to be a really useful tool for many purposes, one of it being the implementations of membership inference attacks.

 ### Implementing a Membership Inference Attack with TensorFlow Privacy
 When evaluating membership inference risks, I prefer to work with the CIFAR10 dataset instead of MNIST because, according to my experience, the membership privacy risk of simple models trained with MNIST is usually already quite low.